Massage & Integrative Bodywork

 making the process of revising the tie more difficult.
 This is where bodywork comes in.

-Bodywork, specifically myofascial release (MFR), works to alleviate muscle tension and
+Bodywork, specifically myofascial release (MFR) in this example, works to alleviate

-allows the reviser to get as much of the tie as possible during the revision.
-Studies have
+visible frenulum the practitioner is able to get as much of the tie as possible during the

-shown that MFR within 24 hours or less before revision is most useful and
+procedure.
+Studies have shown that MFR within 24 hours or less before revision is

 Why Myofascial Release Before Revision?